 Looking to enhance our dreaming experience and chances of attaining lucidity, we often reach out for supplements, trying to boost our dream recall, make our dreams more vivid or adapt our sleep cycles.
 Who finds himself willing to experiment with melatonin, Alpha-GPC or 5-HTP certainly won’t shy away from this much simpler dream-enhancer you can buy in every self-respecting grocery store.
 In this article I’ll discuss why you might want to turn to drinking green (or white) tea before bed to increase lucidity.

-Starting off with the downside, green tea is known to increase the absorption of calcium, partly due to it containing small amounts of caffeine.
+Starting off with the downside, green tea (Camellia sinensis) is known to increase the absorption of calcium, partly due to it containing small amounts of caffeine.
 Although calcium isn’t necessarily harmful and can in some cases actually help in our search for lucidity, those of us who try to decalcify will want to avoid this.
 Shortening the time you steep in the tea, however, reduces the amount of caffeine that is released.

 Now I’ve covered that, it’s safe to say that despite the presence of caffeine, and ironically partly thanks to the absorption of calcium, green tea actually relaxes you up to the point you fall asleep faster, and get to sleep deeper and longer.
 Where some people find this makes them sleep too deeply, others benefit from the undisturbed rest and get a better shot at waking up to lucidity.